fbpx

 Millions of Americans who have AUD are what’s considered high-functioning alcoholics.
 It’s challenging to find the signs of AUD in these people, as they are able to live their lives and manage their careers without any apparent difficulty.

 A functioning alcoholic who is referred to as a “high-functioning alcoholic” may be able to carry out daily living activities.
 These activities can include jobs responsibilities, hygiene, child care, paying bills, or joining in social events.
-Individuals can participate in these activities without ever full displaying all the symptoms associated with alcohol use disorder.
+Individuals can participate in these activities without ever full displaying all the symptoms associated with alcohol use disorder and excessive drinking.

 A common misconception is that you have to be drunk frequently before you’re considered to be any kind of alcoholic.
 That’s the frustrating thing about this kind of alcohol addiction; you don’t binge, and you hardly ever get drunk.